vrunm/Text-Classification-Financial-Phrase-Bank/README.md

 - We have tuned a subset of the optmization hyperparameters by running a set of trials to maximize performance over the validation set.
 - The inclusion relationships hold in all cases a more generalized optimizer never underperforms any of its specializations.
-- The most general optimizers we considered were RMSprop,ADAM which do not include each other as special cases and whose relative performance is not predicted by inclusion relationships.
+- The most general optimizers we considered were RMSprop, ADAM which do not include each other as special cases and whose relative performance is not predicted by inclusion relationships.
-- When tuning all available hyperparameters we find that more general optimizers never under perform their special cases.